---

 Create a new Workspace.
 This guide uses the `EU GCP` region, but you can use any region.

-Save [this .datasource file](https://github.com/tinybirdco/guide-tinybird-charts/blob/main/tinybird/datasources/events.datasource) locally, and upload it to the Tinybird UI - you can either drag and drop, or use **Create new (+)** to add a new Data Source.
+Save [this .datasource file](https://github.com/tinybirdco/guide-tinybird-charts/blob/main/tinybird/datasources/events.datasource) locally and upload it to the Tinybird UI.
+Drop the file into the UI or use **Create new (+)** to add a new Data Source.

 You now have a Workspace with an `events` Data Source and specified schema.
-Time to generate some data to fill the Data Source!
+Generate data to fill the Data Source.

 ### 2. Generate some fake data